 |Department Head:||Dr. Letitia White|

-- Master of Science in Communication Sciences & Disorders
+- Speech Language Pathology (track option within the Master of Science in Communication Sciences and Disorders)

 The Communication Sciences and Disorders Department offers a Bachelor of Science degree with specializations in Audiology, Education of the Deaf & Hard of Hearing,and Speech Language Pathology.
 A Master of Science degree in Education of the Deaf & Hard of Hearing and Speech Language Pathology are also available through the department.
 Completion of the graduate program usually requires four (4) regular semesters, plus at least one (1) summer semester.
 In addition, a clinical doctorate in Audiology is (Au.D.) is offered by the CSD department.
 The Au.D. generally requires three (3) years of course work and one (1) clinical externship year.
 The curriculum for all programs focus on the academic, clinical and research foundation needed for a career in communication disorders.
 The program is designed to prepare the student to make decisions and to take appropriate, thoughtful action to identify and to meet the communication needs of individuals and families.

 Audiologists are specialists in identifying the presence and extent of hearing disorders.
 Audiologists are professionally trained in the treatment of hearing disorders and uniquely qualified to offer assistance to children and adults with hearing disorders.
 These professionals work in hospitals, rehabilitation centers, public schools and private practice; where they specialize in the prevention, identification, assessment and rehabilitation of individuals with hearing disorders.
 The Audiology specialization within the program is accredited by the Council on Academic Accreditation (CAA) by the American Speech-Language and Hearing Association (ASHA).